ClaireMakers/typescript-react-vite-accelerator/makers-aceplay-frontend-typescript-and-react.md

 ## Phase One - TypeScript Basics:

+On our first day together, we will focus on the basics of Typescript.
+Link.

 ## Phase Two - Improve your front-end TDD skills:

+On the second day, we will work on TDD with React and TypeScript.
+Link.

 ## Phase Three - Setting-up your front-end project:

+From the second day onwards, you'll be building the front-end to your back-end project in Java.
+Here are the set-up steps you should follow:

 ### Vite, React and Cypress:

 First, create a Vite project - Vite is a lot like create-react-app, and has been better maintained recently.
 The file architecture will be very similar to what you are used to.